chrisburnell/chrisburnell.com/_drafts/crossing-guards.md

 window.addEventListener('resize', visibilityCheck);
 {% endhighlight %}

 In this example, we set up a lock to prevent the check from firing if we’re already scrolling or resizing.
-Each time an event fires, we set our `locked` variable to true, and if the function detects the variable is still true, it prevents the action from carrying out by returning the function.
+Each time an event fires, we set our `locked` variable to true, and if the function runs and detects that the variable is still true, it prevents the action from carrying out by [returning the function](https://stackoverflow.com/questions/3330193/early-exit-from-function){:rel="external"}.
+If the JavaScript is already busy doing the <q>stuff</q> we want, the lock will be up, and our function will not run completely again until the first pass is complete, upon which time the lock will be lifted and we’ll be free to do more <q>stuff</q>.

 While we’ve stopped our code from executing every scroll or resize event, we’ve also limited the opportunities in time for our actions to be carried out.
 Instead of our actions firing at the exact moment they should, we may defer the action to the next frame if too many events occur within our <strong>16ms</strong> budget.
 The complexity of the code has also increased, and tracking our lock feels a little wonky.